-Steak dinner lands Japanese leader in hot water for flouting virus rules
+Steak dinner lands Japan’s Suga in hot water for flouting virus rules

 “He is not a good communicator and scores zero on the empathy-meter, responding woodenly and dodging questions he doesn’t like,” he said.

-On Wednesday, Tokyo recorded a record 678 new coronavirus infections, more than double November’s average daily rise in the capital.
+On Wednesday, Tokyo reported a record 678 new coronavirus infections, more than double November’s average daily rise.

 Akiko Kashiwagi contributed to this report.